PaddlePaddle/book/image_classification/README.en.md

 Image Classification
 =======================

 The source code of this chapter is in [book/image_classification](https://github.com/PaddlePaddle/book/tree/develop/image_classification).
-For the first-time users, please refer to PaddlePaddle[Installation Tutorial](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html) for installation instructions.
+For the first-time users, please refer to PaddlePaddle [Installation Tutorial](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html) for installation instructions.

 ## Background